ThatBoyKadz/Week-3-Networks-and-System/README.md

 2. **Password Strength:** Run `password_meter.py` to assess and score password strength.
 3. **Salt and Pepper:** Run `salt_pepper_demo.py` to understand the effects of salt and pepper on hash uniqueness.

-*(Insert a series of screenshots showing the workflow from hashing to strength measurement to salt and pepper demonstration.)*

 ---